project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/telemetry_data_consumption.md

 ## Scenario

-As a part of the employee development and training program, the XYZ Corporation needs to create training material.
-The Learning and Develop department's admin would like to understand the effectiveness of the courses.
+XYZ coorporation is an organization dealing with develpoment and training programs.
+As a part of the employee development and training program, the XYZ Corporation must create training material.
+The Learning and Develop department's admin would like to understand the effectiveness of the courses, so that they can constantly improvise their training material.
 To meet this objective, the corporation must obtain telemetry data and analyze the data to understand the time spent by a user on a content.

 ## Overview